dotfortun/wormroller/README.md

 This is a simple app built with Vue on Vite to help plan rolling off wormholes in Eve Online.

+You can see the app in action here: https://wormroller.dotlag.space

 ## Documentation

 Clone the project into your working directory, then run `npm install --save-dev` and `npm run dev`.